 Creating that change....Designer Bill Harper worked closely with the owners to reimagine the first floor spaces.

 An important first step was to combine the kitchen with the adjacent and too-small family room, creating a more functional kitchen with an informal eating area.
-Another pivotal change was eliminating the first-floor shower, freeing up space for the laundry.The prior living room was awkwardly shaped for a living room (too long relative to its width) but was perfect as a dining room.
+Another pivotal change was eliminating the first-floor shower, freeing up space for the laundry.The existing living room was awkwardly shaped for a living room (too long relative to its width) but was perfect as a dining room.
 We moved the living room to the former lower-level dining room, connected it to the kitchen via a short, straight stair, and finished it with warm, light tones.

 Finally...We added a balcony overlooking the new lower-level living room, affording a wide, welcoming path from the entry foyer to the kitchen.